FigureTechnologies/marketpalace-securitization-contract/crates/contract/README.md

 ```

 #### [Withdraw Commitment]((https://github.com/FigureTechnologies/marketpalace-securitization-contract/blob/2342bec0f0b58472747038eab51d74cc468809d0/crates/contract/src/core/msg.rs#L25))
 The WithdrawCommitment message is sent by the GP, and it allows them to take capital that was deposited into the contract by a specific LP.
-If and only if the LP's deposited capital  matches the funds that they promised to commit will the commitment transition to `SETTLED`.
+If and only if the LP's deposited capital  matches the promised commitment funds will the tx succeed and transition the commitment to `SETTLED`.
 Once settled, the contract will mint and transfer the LP their investment tokens.
+This transaction will fail if the blocktime is greater than the settlement time.

-Additionally, the contract will emit an event for the settled LP.
+This contract will emit an event for the settled LP.

 ##### Emitted Events
 - `settled`: An event representing the settled LP.